🔥 We have built a vllm website to help you get started with vllm. Please visit vllm.ai to learn more.

 High-throughput serving with various decoding algorithms, including parallel sampling, beam search, and more

-Tensor parallelism and pipeline parallelism support for distributed inference
+Tensor, pipeline, data and expert parallelism support for distributed inference

 Streaming outputs